 Additional Information:

 Be sure to know the name and address of your new rental unit.
-(Apartment building often have names as well as street addresses.)
+(Apartment buildings often have names as well as street addresses.)

 Be sure to know how to pay your monthly rent as well as your electric, gas, and water bills.